 Yes, it’s possible to see a home without a buyer’s agent.
 However, you’ll need to schedule directly with the listing agent, also known as the seller’s agent.
-If you contact a listing agent directly, he or she will try to convince you go make an offer without representation under what’s known as dual agency.
+If you contact a listing agent directly, he or she may try to convince you go make an offer without representation under what’s known as dual agency.

-That’s because only Hudson Gateway MLS members can access properties under a digital lockbox in the Hudson Valley, and since listing agents generally don’t bother to show properties themselves when there is a lockbox, you really do need a buyer’s Realtor to see the vast majority houses in this situation.
+That’s because only OneKey MLS members can access properties under a digital lockbox in the Hudson Valley, and since listing agents generally don’t bother to show properties themselves when there is a lockbox, you really do need a buyer’s Realtor to see the vast majority houses in this situation.

 Of course, none of this applies if you stop by a public open house where no appointments are required.

 These sites can go so far as to make the “contact agent” button extremely vague, so that only after you click submit do you know whom you contacted, and only after further digging do you realize that the person you contacted is not the listing agent.

 Otherwise, feel free to use a credible personal email address that ideally includes your name in the address and is hosted by a well-known service such as Gmail.

 For example, firstname.lastname@example.org would be better than email@example.com.
 There’s nothing necessarily wrong with Yandex, but they are without a doubt less well known than Google.
 Furthermore, the second email address looks spammy as it contains a random assortment of numbers and letters vs the person’s name.

 If you’re in contract on your old home and are seriously looking to buy a new place, then let them know.
 While you don’t need to provide any documentation at this stage, it’s nice to demonstrate to the listing agent that you’re quite serious and won’t be a waste of time.

 Doing so will save everyone time and will reduce back and forth correspondence.
 This is a much better strategy than simply asking when they can show the property.

 If you find yourself emailing with the listing agent back and forth to try to nail down a time, try calling the listing agent instead.
 Or better yet, email the listing agent with your phone number and ask them to text you when they’re free to speak.
 This is much better as very few people pick up calls these days from unknown numbers, even real estate agents.

 Make sure to invite yourself, your spouse and any other co-buyers as well as any agents involved to the event.
 Set an automatic reminder in the calendar invitation a few hours before the showing to remind everyone to show up.
 Not only will this be very helpful in terms of scheduling for everyone, it’ll make you look more serious as a buyer as well.

 While this step is optional and rarely done even by the most seasoned of listing agents, it’s a great way to make doubly sure that the appointment is still on.
 While rare, sometimes a listing agent might have encountered some sort of an emergency and hasn’t had time to cancel your appointment yet.
 As a result, this is a great way to get confirmation so you don’t end up trekking to see a place where no one shows up to let you in.

 Many discount rebate brokers will expect you to do your own scheduling and to view properties by yourself, especially if you’re getting a significant chunk of the buyer’s agent’s commission.
 However, you’ll want to be very careful in doing this, even if you’re not getting a rebate and are simply trying to save your buyer’s agent some time.

 Open houses are by far the most preferred method to view properties.
 There is very little pressure from any party, and most actively marketed properties will host an open house for at least a couple of hours every Sunday.

 When you stop by, you can even list your buyer’s agents contact information instead of your own on the sign in sheet.
 This way, listing agents won’t be able to solicit you and add you to newsletters and mailing lists.

 If however, you do like the property and want to make an offer, you can introduce your buyer’s agent to the listing agent by email after the showing.
 In fact, there’s no harm in telling that listing agent that your buyer’s agent will be in touch during or at the end of the showing!

 This is the most time consuming (for the agent) but most traditional method.
 Since you’re already getting part of the commission that your buyer’s agent would normally earn, you should try to save your buyer’s agent some time by only asking for help scheduling listings that absolutely do not have an upcoming open house and which you really are interested in.

-Disclosure: Hauseit and its affiliates do not provide tax, legal, financial or accounting advice.
+Disclosure: Hauseit® and its affiliates do not provide tax, legal, financial or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal, financial or accounting advice.
-You should consult your own tax, legal, financial and accounting advisors before engaging in any transaction.
-The services marketed on Hauseit.com are provided by licensed real estate brokers and other third party professional service providers.
-Hauseit LLC is not a licensed real estate broker nor a member of any multiple listing service (MLS).
+No representation, guarantee or warranty of any kind is made regarding the completeness or accuracy of information provided.